Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-He does nothing in particular except for moving the right and left.
-If he gets enough damage he'll teleport to the other side of the area and do this movement again.
-You can stand where he'll end up moving to make the most damage.
-His Halloween Ghosts aren't really worth your attention unless they are really close to you.
-You can just Soul Spin at them to dispatch them.
+He always moves to the right, then to the left, no matter in what side of the arena he's on.
+You can position yourself either in his path or a bit away from him to ensure you'll constantly hit him.

-His only attacks are throwing dices at you with a twirl that also damages you if you're too close, and dropping giant dices on your head, which can also be dodged with the right timing, but you can just run in one direction to not be hit.
-These attacks are easy to predict because they're timed with the song.
-For example, the giant dices will drop on you after he sings the third "WOW".
+His dice throw attack is tied to the music.
+It is possible to know exactly when he'll attack to let you land more hits.
+Though when he does this attack, he'll also does a pirouette that can actually damage you, so you have to not be too close to him or dodge in time.

-After the fight you'll earn the Halloween Door.
+After he has thrown 3 dices, the fight will be in the "WOW" part of the song, which is when Shadow Oogie will attack with the big dices.
+Even here this attack is tied to the music: when he sings the third "WOW", the dices will start to fall on you.
+You can dodge them or just simply continue to walk to avoid them.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248514.png">